 Is the whole Fort Monroe Peninsula part of the national monument?

-No. The national monument is comprised of 325 acres -90 acres concentrated around the fort including: Building #1, the original fort headquarters and oldest non-fortification structure; Building #17, quarters once occupied by Lt.
-Robert E. Lee's young family; Building #50, the historic engineer's quarters; Casemate #22; the Parade Ground; and 235 acres of the North Beach area.
+No. The national monument is comprised of 325 acres -90 acres concentrated around the fort including: Building #1, Quarters No. 1 - the original fort headquarters and oldest structure, not counting the Old Point Comfort Lighthouse; Building #17 - quarters once occupied by Lt.
+Robert E. Lee's young family; Building #50, the historic engineers' quarters; the Parade Ground; and 235 acres of the North Beach area.

 I have ideas for Fort Monroe.
 How can I participate in the planning process?

 Check back at this site.
 Local news and media outlets will also provide notices about information, updates, and ways you can participate in the planning process.
 There will be public meetings and comments will be solicited online as well.

 There are public restrooms in the Casemate Museum and port-o-potties along the beach and boardwalk.
 Please note that some port-o-pottie locations are seasonal.